rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 I often browse the 'net in bed.
-Anyone who does this knows that you want to lock the screen so that when you roll onto your side the screen stays put rather than switching display modes.
+Anyone who does this knows that you want to lock the screen so that when you roll onto your side the screen stays put rather than switching display orientations.
 Anyone remember when Apple thought you didn't a screen lock and had to retro-fit it?
 Well, they still haven't got it right, as you can only lock the display orientation into portrait.
 That's right, even though iOS on the iPad can lock in either orientation and even though an iOS application works in landscape orientation, Apple has decided